Transforming Transport (TT)

 Presentation and objectives

-Big Data will have a profound economic and social impact on the sector mobility and logistics, which is one of the world’s most important industries. used in the world, contributing to approximately 15% of GDP.
-Big Data is expected to generate $500 trillion in value by the end of the year. worldwide in the form of time and fuel savings and savings in 380 megatons of CO2 in mobility and logistics.
-With the freight forwarding activities planned for the next few years, we will be able to increase by 40% by 2030, the transformation of the current processes and the mobility and logistics systems to be significantly more efficient, will have a profound impact.
-A 10% improvement in efficiency may lead to 100 billion euros in cost savings for the EU.
-Despite these In the case of the mobility and mobility companies, only 19% of the companies EU logistics companies employ Big Data-based solutions as part of value creation and business processes.
-The TransformingTransport project will realistically demonstrate, measurable and replicable the transformations that Big Data will bring to the mobility and logistics market.
-To this end, TransformingTransport validates the technical and economic feasibility of the Big Data to reform transportation processes and services and to significantly increase operating efficiency, offer a more efficient improved customer experience and foster new business models.
-TransformingTransport will be responsible for seven large-scale pilot fields in importance for the mobility and logistics industry in Europe: (1) Intelligent highways, (2) Sustainable vehicle fleet, (3) Proactive rail infrastructures, (4) Ports as hubs, (5) Ports as centers (5) Intelligent logistics, (5) Efficient air transportation, (6) Mobility urban multimodal, (7) Dynamic supply chains.
-The TransformingTransport consortium combines the knowledge and skills of the solutions from Europe’s leading suppliers of information and communication technologies. information and technology, together with the competence and experience of of the main players of the European industry in the field of mobility and logistics.
+Big Data will have a profound economic and social impact on the mobility and logistics sector, which is one of the most used industries in the world, contributing to approximately 15% of GDP.
+Big Data is expected to generate a value of $500 billion at global level in the form of time and fuel savings and savings of 380 megatons of CO2 in mobility and logistics.
+With freight transport activities projected to increase by 40% by 2030, the transformation of current mobility and logistics processes to be significantly more efficient will have a profound impact.
+A 10% improvement in efficiency can lead to EU cost savings of 100 billion euros.
+Despite these promises, interestingly only 19% of EU mobility and logistics companies employ Big Data-based solutions as part of value creation and business processes.
+The TransformingTransport project will demonstrate in a realistic, measurable and replicable way the transformations that Big Data will bring to the mobility and logistics market.
+To this end, TransformingTransport validates the technical and economic feasibility of Big Data to reshape transportation processes and services and to significantly increase operational efficiency, deliver an improved customer experience and foster new business models.
+TransformingTransport will address seven pilot fields of major importance for the mobility and logistics sector in Europe: (1) Smart Highways, (2) Sustainable Vehicle Fleet, (3) Proactive Rail Infrastructures, (4) Ports as Smart Logistics Hubs , (5) Efficient Air Transport, (6) Multimodal Urban Mobility, (7) Dynamic Supply Chains.
+The TransformingTransport consortium combines the know-how and solutions of Europe’s leading IT and technology providers, together with the expertise and experience of Europe’s leading industry players in the field of mobility and logistics.
 TransformingTransport will pursue the following main objectives:

-ITAINNOVA is participating in the use case “Shared Logistics for the Electronic Commerce” (Supply network sector), whose objectives are to specific are:
+ITAINNOVA participates in the use case “Shared Logistics for the E-Commerce” (Supply network sector), whose specific objectives are:

-• Investigate and suggest scenarios for shared logistics in the e-commerce, taking into account the data of several parties supply chain stakeholders (e.g., retailers in the supply chain). e-commerce, 3PL) to reduce the cost and environmental burden, and increase customer satisfaction and convenience with respect to the e-commerce deliveries.
+• Investigate and suggest shared logistics scenarios on e-commerce, taking into account data from various supply chain stakeholders (e.g. e-commerce retailers, 3PL) to reduce cost and environmental burden and increase customer satisfaction and convenience with respect to e-commerce deliveries.

-• Extending the concept of shared logistics through the incorporating aspects of replenishment and the implementation of a synergistic inventory management strategy to increase the level of service, increase the accuracy of future estimates of the demand and decrease the requirement for additional vehicle routing (no prerecorded).
+• Expand the concept of shared logistics by incorporating aspects of replenishment and realizing a synergistic inventory management strategy to increase the level of service, increase the accuracy of future estimates of demand and decrease the requirement for additional vehicle routes (not pre-recorded).

-• Provide alternative shipping methods to the consumer for increase customer satisfaction and offer lower prices.
+• Provide alternative shipping methods to the consumer to increase customer satisfaction and offer lower prices.

 Participating entities